-The Confederated Tribes of Siletz Indians of Oregon ("Siletz Tribe") is seeking federal legislation to define the boundaries of the Tribe's original 1855 reservation, established by Executive Order of Franklin Pierce on November 9, 1855, as "on-reservation" in order to clarify the Secretary of Interior's authority to take land into trust for the Siletz Tribe under the Interior Department's fee-to-trust regulations at 25 C.F.R.
+The Confederated Tribes of Siletz Indians of Oregon ("Siletz Tribe") is seeking federal legislation to recognize the boundaries of the Tribe's original 1855 reservation, established by Executive Order of Franklin Pierce on November 9, 1855, as "on-reservation" in order to clarify the Secretary of Interior's authority to take land into trust for the Siletz Tribe under the Interior Department's fee-to-trust regulations at 25 C.F.R.
 Part 151.
-Enactment of this legislation will not create a reservation for the Siletz Tribe, and by itself will not affect the jurisdiction or authority of state or local governments.
-The purpose of the legislation is to allow for more timely processing of the Siletz Tribe's fee-to-trust applications by allowing those applications to be approved at the Bureau of Indian Affairs' regional level, and to provide an historical reference for the Bureau to process those applications under the Department's on-reservation rather than off-reservation criteria.
+Enactment of this legislation will not create a reservation for the Siletz Tribe, and will not affect the jurisdiction or authority of state or local governments.
+The purpose of the legislation is to allow for more timely processing of the Siletz Tribe's fee-to-trust applications by allowing those applications to be approved at the Bureau of Indian Affairs' regional level.
+Defining a geographic boundary for a tribe that lacks a recognized exterior reservation boundary provides an historical reference point for the Bureau to process those applications under the Department's on-reservation rather than off-reservation criteria.
 No land acquired in trust by the Siletz Tribe under the proposed legislation may be used for gaming purposes

 The Siletz Tribe's modern situation is a product of a number of federal policies, laws and history that, working together, adversely affected the Tribe over the last 175 years.
 Most Indian tribes have reservations with well-defined exterior reservation boundaries where the Tribe owns all or a large portion of the land within that boundary.
+While land within that boundary may have transferred to non-Indian ownership because of federal policies such as the Allotment Act, the reservation boundary remains intact for federal purposes.
 The definition of "Indian country" under federal law, which defines the outer extent of tribal territorial authority, includes all land within the boundaries of an Indian Reservation.
 See 18 U.S.C. § 1151.
+While this is a criminal statute, the definition has been applied by the U.S. Supreme Court in civil contexts also.

-The Siletz Tribe's original 1.1 million acre reservation was reduced over time by Executive Order, statute, the Allotment Act, and was finally, completely extinguished by the Tribe's termination in 1954.
+The Siletz Tribe's 1855 original 1.1 million acre reservation was reduced over time by Executive Order, statute, the Allotment Act, and was finally, was completely extinguished by the Tribe's termination in 1954.

 When the Siletz Tribe was restored to federally recognized status in 1977 by federal statute, 25 U.S.C. § 711 et seq., no lands were restored to the Tribe although the Act called for the future establishment of a reservation.
 25 U.S.C. §711e.
 Congress created the new Siletz Reservation in 1980 and added to that reservation in 1994.
 Pub.L.No.
 96-340, Sept.
 4, 1980, 94 Stat.
 1072; Pub.L.No.
 103-435, Nov.
 2, 1994, 108 Stat.
 4566.
 The Siletz Tribe's reservation consists of approximately 50 separate, scattered parcels of reservation land.
 Each parcel has its own "exterior" boundary.
-Most of the parcels are separate from each other, and there is no overall exterior reservation boundary that encompasses the individual parcels.
-A map showing the Siletz Tribe's original 1855 reservation and the Tribe's current reservation and other trust lands is attached as Exhibit A. Because of this history, any additional land the Siletz Tribe seeks to have placed in trust status under federal law is considered to be "off-reservation" because it necessarily is beyond the boundaries of the Siletz Tribe's current reservation.
+There is no overall reservation boundary.
+A map showing the Siletz Tribe's original 1855 reservation and the Tribe's current reservation and other trust lands is attached as Exhibit A.